 Following the Transition Period, the UK is no longer covered by the centralized procedures for obtaining EU-wide marketing authorization from the EMA and companies established in the UK must follow one of the UK national authorization procedures or one of the remaining post-Brexit international cooperation procedures to obtain marketing authorization to commercialize a product in the UK.
 The MHRA may rely on a decision taken by the European Commission with respect to the approval of a new (centralized procedure) marketing authorization when making a determination with respect to an application for a Great Britain marketing authorization, or use the MHRA's decentralized or mutual recognition procedures, which enable marketing authorizations approved in EU member states (or Iceland, Liechtenstein, or Norway) to be granted in Great Britain.
 Any delay in obtaining, or an inability to obtain, any marketing approvals in the UK or EU, as a result of Brexit or otherwise, could prevent us from commercializing our product candidates in the UK or EU and restrict our ability to generate revenue and achieve and sustain profitability.
-In addition, we may be required to pay taxes or duties or be subjected to other requirements, some of which could be significant, in connection with the importation of our product candidates into the UK or EU, or we may incur expenses in establishing a manufacturing facility in the UK or EU in order to circumvent such requirements.
-If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval for our product candidates in the UK or EU or incur significant additional expenses to operate our business, which could significantly and materially harm or delay our ability to generate revenues or achieve profitability.
+In addition, we may be required to pay taxes or duties or be subjected to other requirements, some of which could be significant, in connection with the importation of our product candidates into the UK or EU, or we may be forced to restrict or delay efforts to seek regulatory approval for our product candidates in the UK or EU or incur significant additional expenses to operate our business, which could significantly and materially harm or delay our ability to generate revenues or achieve profitability.
 Any further changes in international trade, tariff, and import/export regulations, as a result of Brexit or otherwise, may impose unexpected duty costs or other non-tariff barriers on us.
-These developments, or the perception that any of them c
+These developments, or the perception that any of them could occur, may significantly reduce global trade and, in particular, trade between the impacted nations and the UK.